 Models that use a 2.5 layer construction look extremely similar to those that feature a three-layer design, with the possible exception of them feeling slightly lighter.
 2.5-layer pants still have the same outermost, face fabric with a DWR treatment, minimizing how much water is absorbed to the outside.
 There is also still the same "middle" waterproof fabric (Gore-tex, eVent, etc.).

 Here is where 2.5 layer fabric differs from 3-layer ones.
 On the inside of 2.5-layer pants, there is an EXCEPTIONALLY thin polyurethane laminate or similar another coating that is placed on the inside of the garment to help protect this layer from grime, sweat, or other oils that could clog the waterproof membranes' pores.
-This inner-most layer is often "painted on," which is why it's considered a half layer, even if it covers all of the inside surface area of the pant.
 This painted on layer is just much much thinner than what is featured on most 3-layer garments.

 2 Layer Fabrics

 A new, small exception to the rules listed above are new models using the latest version of Gore-Tex Paclite, which is called Paclite Plus.
-This handful of manufacturers (most notably, Arc'teryx) refer to this fabric as a 2-layer fabric despite not having any hanging mesh and/or painting-on half layer similar to most 2.5 layer jackets.
 What will come of this new wave of outdoor gear jargon and a reduced number of layers?
 Who can be sure but rest assured that OGL will be sure to keep you in the loop.

 What is Waterproof?

 The simple answer to this question would be "any fabric that won't let water through".
-The problem with this is water can have a variable amount of force behind it that directly affects the imperviousness of a given material.
+The problem with this is water can have varying amounts of force.
 For example, concrete or steel can be cut by highly pressurized water, but despite this, nearly everyone would consider concrete waterproof.
 That is an extreme example but let's look at it in a more outdoor centric way.
-Most average rainfall generates around 2-3 PSI (PSI = pounds per square inch) of force.
 Rain from a severe storm coupled with hurricane-force winds can produce up to 10 PSI.

 One manufacturer calculated that a 175-pound person creates around eight psi on their bum while sitting on wet ground and 16 psi on their knees while kneeling.
 While the outdoor recreation industry has no official standard, the US Military does and requires that fabric must be able to resist 25 PSI (or 16,700mm) to be considered waterproof.
 The outdoor industry has universally, though unofficially, taken up.